rmaries/blog/README.md

 # blog

-This Repo will be used by me to publish the blog article.
+This Repo will be used to publish my blog article.